afbustamante/mystore-backend/README.md

 ### Running over PostgreSQL

 In order to run the project with PostgreSQL, you must create a database named `ds2` and a superuser `ds2` to manipulate the structure of the database using Flyway.
-Here is an exemple of script to start a new database for this project:
+Here is an example of a script to start a new database for this project:

     create user ds2 with superuser;
     alter user ds2 with password 'ds2';